-Beginning October 11 St. Mary's will be moving into Phase 3 of our re-opening protocols.
+St. Mary's is now in Phase 3 of our re-opening protocols.
 The most significant change will be the resumption of Holy Eucharist (bread only).
 Please read the following guidelines before attending a service.
 We will continue to stream our services online for those who are not able to join us in person.
 They may be viewed at facebook.com/stmarysapperton/videos/.

 1. General Guidelines

 - Two meters physical/social distancing must be observed at all times.
 There are marked pews not to be occupied.
 Sides persons are to direct where to sit, when to proceed (coming in and going out.)

 - There will be not more than 50 people per service or in any gathering.